The BMW E46 M3 CSL - what is it ?

-The tyre had a very large surface to groove ratio, very soft rubber and small tread profile to ensure better traction and handling.
+The tyre had a very large surface to groove ratio, very soft rubber (treadwear rating of 80) and small tread profile to ensure better traction and handling.

-The M3 CSL was the first car to have 1.4g lateral acceleration.
+The M3 CSL was the first car to achieve 1.4g lateral acceleration.

 As these tyres had very few grooves, handling in the wet was not great and aquaplanning would occur easily in standing water.

-When clients would order the car with the Cup tyres, they would have to sign a waiver that they acknowledge that is dangerous to drive in the wet with these tyres.
+When clients would order the car with the Cup tyres, they would have to sign a waiver that they acknowledge being dangerous to drive in the wet with these tyres.

-Additionally, BMW would have a sticker in the cars which had the Cup tyres.
+Additionally, BMW would have a sticker in the windshield indicating the car is equipped with Cup tyres.